Lynn-Holly Johnson: Acting

-In 1996, Johnson retired from acting to concentrate on her family; her last acting role at that time was a made-for-television film, Fugitive X: Innocent Target.

-In 2007, she returned to acting in a community theater production of It's a Wonderful Life.
+In 1996, Johnson retired from acting to concentrate on her family.
+In 2007, she returned to acting in a community theater production of It's a Wonderful Life with the Newport Beach Repertory Theater.

 Personal life

+Johnson is married to architect Kelly Givens, with whom she resides Los Angeles, California.
+The couple have one son and one daughter.

+Between 1993 and 1996, Johnson studied to become a physician assistant and served as a medical missionary in Mexico and Guatemala.

-Johnson currently lives with her husband and their two children in Los Angeles, California.
-In January 2010, Johnson suffered a stroke while on a flight from Florida to Los Angeles.
-Upon medical intervention, Johnson learned that the stroke had been brought on by a patent foramen ovale, a congenital heart defect that had gone undiagnosed.
+In January 2010, Johnson suffered a stroke while on a flight from Florida to California.
+The stroke left her with temporary expressive aphasia and loss of motor control in her left arm.
+Upon landing at John Wayne Airport, Johnson fell three times in the airport terminal and was unable to speak.
+She was immediately hospitalized, where it was determined that the stroke had been brought on by a patent foramen ovale, a congenital heart defect that had gone undiagnosed.
 She subsequently underwent open heart surgery to treat the condition.
+Her father also suffered from the condition, and, after her diagnosis, Johnson's brother, Gregg, was also diagnosed with it.